manuel-serrano/hiphop/doc/api.md

 Execute its children in sequence.
 The sequence statement can be use with at least two child.
 In most cases, the sequence is implicit and user doesn't need it.
-However, because of XML syntax, some cases can be ambiguous:
+However, because of XML syntax, some cases are
+ambiguous:

 ```hopscript
 <hiphop.parallel>